avalenz95/contractor/README.md

 ![Contractor Demo](contractor.gif)

 ## About
-This was the final project in my Backend Web 1.1 Course at MakeSchool
+This was the final project in my Backend Web 1.1 Course at MakeSchool.
+The goal was to utilize our knowledge of routes and templating to create an interactive storefront that others could use.

 ## Viewing the project
 This app has been hosted on Heroku.
 Making it easy to see and interact with.